felippe-regazio/logflake/README.md

 log('error', 'Oh no, an error!');
 ```

 On the example above, the `onLog` function callback will be triggered 2 times, passing the `output` containing the log contents, and the `info` with information about the log call.
+To see details about the `output` and 'info' params, check the `get()` method on the `Chained methods` section.
 Everytime a log is generated with this instance (function), the `onLog` callback will be triggered.
 Your callback will have this signature:

 ```
 cb(output: string, info: object): unknown